GravityPDF/gravity-pdf/README.txt

 * Feature - Add auto-initialiser for sites that have direct write access to their server files
 * Feature - Add auto-initialiser across entire multisite network for sites who have direct write access to their server files.
 * Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files
+* Feature - Correctly added language support.
+The .PO file is located in the /language/ folder if anyone would like to do a translation.

 * Housekeeping - Refractor the admin notices code
 * Housekeeping - Create responsive PDF settings page